gcrsaldanha/codeflix/README.md

   - [x] If so, should we validate it? uuid
 - [x] Confirm CategoryCreation logic usecase vs entity (should usecase create an inactive category?)
 - [x] `Genre` has a list of `Categories` (one-to-many?) – thus, `Category` should have a `Genre` FK / external UUID?
-- [ ] What should happen if genre/category is deleted?
-  - prevent deleting used Category, allow deleting Genre
 - [x] What are the business rules for `Genre`?
 Are `Category` required?
 - [x] What if user adds same category?
 - [x] What if user tries to remove category not present?
 (I made this idempotent)

 ## Technical questions
-- [ ] Do I always call validate on every method that mutates my entity?
+- [x] Do I always call validate on every method that mutates my entity?
 See `add_category`
 - [x] What should "page_size" return?
 - [x] Review generics for UseCase/Input/Output, Generics
 - [x] Abstracting Paginator logic